 - Continued in Superman: Birthright, where teenage Clark and teenage Lex bonded over their combined love of astronomy.

 - Clark/Lex goes way back: this was their first meeting in the Silver Age.

 - And in the Elseworld Superman: Red Son, Lex Luthor leaves his wife to "devote my life to Superman."

 Lex Luthor: What is it about this man of steel that makes my head work so much faster, eh?

-And then Lex went and combined their DNA to create Superboy, technically making him the biological son of Lex and Superman.
+- And then Lex went and combined their DNA to create Superboy, technically making him the biological son of Lex and Superman.
+Yes, they technically have a son together!
 That adds even more fuel to the fire.